FAQs

 You can find more information about the application process for NSIPs on the Planning Inspectorate website here.

 Our communications lines remain open should you have any questions.
-To keep informed on the Project development process, please register your details with us by clicking here
+To keep informed on the Project development process, please register your details with us by clicking here.

 • Island Green Power offers a community benefits package with the renewable energy schemes that it promotes.
 We believe those communities living closest to the proposed Project should benefit from it – with these communities being best placed to recommend what a ‘community benefit’ should be.

 This is why we invited your ideas and suggestions on this point during our first stage of consultation (in March – April 2024) and our second stage (in January – March 2025).
 Thank you to all those who submitted feedback on this and let us know their views on what kind of benefits (both onsite and offsite) would be most suitable for the area.
-We are now reviewing this feedback as we prepare our application for development consent.

 • A well-managed solar farm can be a nature reserve – helping boost and protect wildlife and extend biodiversity.
 As the panels are set on posts with minimal disturbance to the ground, much of the land is available to support new plants and animal life.